 Select your calculation type

-Just select the calculation type, complete the simple form, make a secure payment and we will email your calculation report within just one working hour.
+Just select the calculation type, complete the simple form and make a secure payment.

 Steel beams supporting floor joists.
 This is a common scenario in new build houses where the walls above the first floor are quite often non load bearing timber stud partitions.